 The public prosecutor directs the investigation.
 At the end of the investigation, it is decided that there is no place for investigation (lack of sufficient evidence or lack of access, the death of the suspect, expiry of the case, the fact that the alleged act does not constitute a crime) or that there is sufficient suspicion to open the case and that the alleged act constitutes a crime and in this case the public prosecutor has to issue an indictment.
 Otherwise, the public prosecutor decides that there is no room for prosecution.
 The process that begins with the adoption of the indictment until the finalization of the judgment by way of legal examination or not.
 The investigation process is written and the main competent public prosecutor as a rule.
 The prosecution procedure is oral as a rule and the main competent authority is the relevant court.

 Fraud is one of the most common crimes committed in Antalya.
 Antalya is one of the attraction centers of foreign investors due to the number of foreign tourists and investors exceeding 10 million annually.
 Foreign investors who want to buy immovable or invest in other methods may experience victimization from time to time as a result of their transactions and payments without consulting a lawyer and having more information about Turkish Laws.
-In order to prevent all these grievances and fraud cases from the outset, it is highly recommended to consult a reliable Antalya lawyer before legal proceedings and payments are made.
+Antalya Lawyer and Antalya Attorney Barış Erkan Çelebi and his Antalya Law Firm offer legal services to prevent all these grievances and fraud cases from the outset.